 As I announced last week, I’m starting an occasional series on writing well.
-I plan to post entries in this series on Fridays.
 Many thanks to all who have provided some great responses to my requests for topic suggestions.

 After thinking through your many helpful suggestions, I’ve decided to organize upcoming posts according to what I’ve identified as five pillars of good writing: clarity, brevity, vitality, elegance, and style.